The Modern Car, It All Began With Benz

-His three wheeled invention, Patent Number 37435 and described as a Tricycle - vehicle powered by a gas engine, was started by a crank and its internal combustion engine produced 2.5 horsepower with a top speed of 18 km/h, 11.2 mph.
+His three wheeled invention, Patent Number 37435 and described as a "Tricycle - vehicle powered by a gas engine", was started by a crank, and its internal combustion engine produced 2.5 horsepower with a top speed of 18 km/h, 11.2 mph.

-Born in Karlsruhe on 25th November, 1844, the son of an engine driver, in his memoirs Carl Benz wrote how much of his success was owed to his wife Bertha who had married him in July 1872, and with whom he had five children.
+Born in Karlsruhe on November 25, 1844, the son of an engine driver, in his memoirs Carl Benz wrote how much of his success was owed to his wife Bertha who had married him in July 1872, and with whom he had five children.

-Engaged but unmarried, in 1871 she used a pre-payment of her dowry to invest in his business becoming his business partner and enabling the research and development to go ahead.
-German law at the time would not only have made this impossible had they already been married, and she would also not have been allowed to patent the automobile.
+Engaged but unmarried, in 1871 she used a prepayment of her dowry to invest in his business, becoming his business partner and enabling the research and development to go ahead.
+German law of the time would not only have made this impossible had they already been married, she would also not have been allowed to patent the automobile.

 "Only one person was there beside me in the lifeboat in the days when everything was heading for ruin.
 That was my wife.
 Brave and courageous she hoisted the sails of hope", was how he described it in his memoirs.

-The car had been patented and offered for sale nevertheless orders were slow coming in.
+The car had been patented and offered for sale but orders were slow coming in.
 Not only Kaiser Wilhelm was skeptical about the horseless carriage, and Carl was again thinking of giving up the whole project.

-Bertha had other ideas however.
+But Bertha had other ideas.

 The first long-distance automobile journey in history

-A noise warned them a chain had stretched so they stopped at the blacksmiths in Bruchsal to repair it, the fuel line became clogged and was cleared with a hairpin, next the ignition broke and fixed with one of Bertha's garters.
+A noise warned them a chain had stretched so they stopped at the blacksmiths in Bruchsal to repair it, then the fuel line became clogged and was cleared with a hairpin, next the ignition broke and fixed with one of Bertha's garters.

-No one had made this journey before so they had underestimated the fuel needed, and as filling stations had not been invented they stopped at The World's First Filling Station, a pharmacy which still exists in Wiesloch, to buy some "Ligroin", a solvent used to power the engine.
+No one had made this journey before so they had underestimated the fuel needed, and as filling stations had not been invented they stopped at "The World's First Filling Station", a pharmacy that still exists in Wiesloch, to buy some "Ligroin".
+A solvent used to power the engine.

 After arriving in Pforzheim at dusk, luckily before dark as their "Benz" didn't have headlights, Bertha telegraphed her husband that the expedition had been a success.

-It was a sensation.
-To avoid the steep mountains three days later they took a slightly different route on the return journey on what is now Baden-Wuerttemberg's Bertha Benz Memorial Route, and the road was lined with people, some awestruck others frightened by the hissing and spitting horseless carriage.
-However this journey was the breakthrough which changed everything.
+To avoid the steep mountains, for the return journey three days later they took a slightly different route, on what is now the Baden-Württemberg Bertha Benz Memorial Route.
+The road was lined with people.
+Some awestruck others frightened by the hissing and spitting horseless carriage, but this journey was the breakthrough that changed everything.

 The Benz's faith in their invention had been rewarded.
-Thanks to a daring road trip by Bertha Benz and her two sons, for which she also was later given the first ever 'Drivers License', the automobile had "arrived" and was now at the beginning if its own journey to success.
+Thanks to a daring road trip by Bertha Benz and her sons, for which she also was later given the first ever Drivers License, the automobile had "arrived" and was now at the beginning of its own journey to success.

-No. 3 Benz and modern Mercedes Benz, courtesy .de-Magazin Deutschland, www.magazin-deutschland.de - Carl Benz, colored photo by Enslin, Public Domaine - Bertha Benz, circa 1885, author unknown, source: ARD.de - Map of the Bertha Benz Memorial Route, made by SHolzhueter - Wiesloch Stadtapotheke, 'The First Filling Station in the World', photographer Rudolf Stricker - via de.Wikipedia
+Photo credits: No. 3 Benz and modern Mercedes Benz, courtesy daimler.com - Bertha Benz circa 1885, author unknown source: ARD.de - Wiesloch Stadtapotheke, 'The First Filling Station in the World', via Daimler.de

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.